 How Long Do I Have to File an Eye Injury Case in Texas?

-You have a limited amount of time to file a personal injury lawsuit in Texas or you will be barred from recovering compensation from the at-fault party.
+You have a limited amount of time to file a personal injury lawsuit in Texas before you are barred from recovering compensation from the at-fault party.
 Under Texas Civil Practice & Remedies Code Section 16.003, you have just two years from the date of your accident to file a lawsuit with few exceptions.

-An eye injury can leave you with permanent visual impairment and affect your ability to work and perform basic daily tasks.
-When your eye injury is the result of someone else’s negligence or an on-the-job accident, you should not be left with the significant financial burden it can create.
+When your eye injury is the result of someone else’s negligence or an on-the-job accident, you should not be left with a significant financial burden.